 - 2-1.4.1 Alarms from boxes shall be automatically received and recorded at the Communication Center. - 2-1.4.2 A permanent visual record and an audible signal are required to indicate the receipt of an alarm.
-The permanent record shall indicate the exact location from which the alarm is being transmitted.

-NOTE: The audible signal device may be common to several box circuits and arranged so that the fire alarm operator can manually silence the signal temporarily by a self-restoring switch.

-- 2-1.4.3 All voice transmissions from boxes for emergencies shall be recorded with the capability of instant playback. - 2-1.4.4 A voice recording facility shall be provided for each operator handling incoming alarms in order to eliminate the possibility of interference. - 2-1.4.5 Facilities shall be provided which will automatically record the date and time of receipt of each alarm, except that time only is acceptable in voice recordings. - 2-1.4.6 If an incoming telephone call is not answered within one minute, a trouble indication shall be automatically transmitted to a nearby manned location, or other location acceptable to the authority having jurisdiction.
+The permanent record shall indicate the exact location from which the alarm is being transmitted. - NOTE: The audible signal device may be common to several box circuits and arranged so that the fire alarm operator can manually silence the signal temporarily by a self-restoring switch. - 2-1.4.3 All voice transmissions from boxes for emergencies shall be recorded with the capability of instant playback. - 2-1.4.4 A voice recording facility shall be provided for each operator handling incoming alarms in order to eliminate the possibility of interference. - 2-1.4.5 Facilities shall be provided which will automatically record the date and time of receipt of each alarm, except that time only is acceptable in voice recordings.